Badjelly's Bad Christmas: Scene 2 – On the other side of town

-Badjelly, Ice Cream and Wobble have kidnapped Kate, but they all, especially Ice Cream, find Kate's long rambling stories and advice about what to do when you're arguing, which have been driving Laura mad for years, very very boring.
+Badjelly, Ice Cream and Wobble have kidnapped Kate, but they all, especially Ice Cream, find Kate's long rambling stories and advice very boring.
 Kate also doesn't want to become evil, so they tell her about their childhood in the song "The Beauty of our Childhood" in the hope it'll make her want to become evil with them.
 Their plan succeeds, and Kate turns evil.

 Scene 3 – On the way

 The judge arrives at the court of the Itchy Koo, and tells us about Noses in "The Nose Song".

 Scene 4 – They arrive

 Grandad, Laura, Sir Nobonk, King Twytt, and The Werkling arrive at the Court of the Itchy Koo, and the Itchy Koos arrive, singing "I wish I were in Itchy Koo land", and decorate the courtroom in brightly coloured ribbons.
 Coincidentally, soon after their arrival, Badjelly, Wobble, Ice Cream and Kate arrive.